fossfreedom/coverart-browser/README.md

  - latest translations from Launchpad
  - corrected wrong column header for ArtistView

-##Summary: whats new in this release 1.0
+##Summary: whats new in release 1.0

  - single click play for O/S's using GTK+3.6 or later for Tile-view
  - new artists view: displays album-artists in a tree-view